 Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) an Indian Labour Law and Social Security which marks the right to work.

 It ensures better livelihood in rural areas by providing a minimum of 100 days of employment.
-This scheme provides employment to every adult member of a poor family til a minimum of 100 days on regular wages.
-It is one of the worlds largest and ambitious public work programme.
+This scheme provides employment to every adult member of a poor family until a minimum of 100 days on regular wages.
+It is one of the world’s largest and ambitious public work programme.